 order Malpighiales.
 It

-comprises approximately 75 genera and
+comprises approximately 75 genera and 1300

-1300 species, all
+species, all of

 which are native to the tropics and subtropics.
 About

 80% of the genera and 90% of the species occur in

 the New World (the Caribbean and the

-southernmost United States to
+southernmost United States to north

 The larvae have a

 prominent thoracic hump, and are dark brown on

 the thorax (body) and below the spiracles

 (breathing holes), the remainder being pale

 brown.
-The head bears a
+The head bears a pair of stout recurved

 horns.
 The pupa is bluish green with irregular

 shape with a prominent thoracic bulge.
 It is

 suspended by the cremaster (Tiny hooks at the tip

 leaf or twig.